Back to JellyFish Lighting Guides

 What Usually Goes Wrong

-• Voltage drop on a long wire run — sections
+• Voltage drop over a long run

 Need More Help?
 JellyFish Lighting Support